gdy-scu/IntentDrivenFTP/README.md

-# Integrating human factors into automation process in air traffic control: intent-driven flight trajectory prediction
+# Integrating spoken instructions into flight trajectory prediction to optimize automation in air traffic control

 # Introduction